ahmadaktaa/cssgrid/README.md

 # CSS GRID Tutorials

-content of this repo is spereted by lessons as below
+content of this repo is separated by lessons as below

 # lesson 2 Columns